CHAPTER ONE

 We found the ticket room, inevitably at the furthest point from where we were and up many stairs.
 If you do travel these routes, be warned there are a lot of steps and not many lifts, travelling light is recommended, We asked about trains to Lviv.
 She shook her head and said we must go through passport control first.
 Ah, so no ticket here?
 Passport check and then a ticket?
 Yes she nodded.

-We tried to explain to the lady who was checking tickets, but she couldn't speak English.
+We tried to explain to the guard checking tickets, but she couldn't speak English.
 She started speaking into here phone and voila!
 Google translate came to the rescue.
 After a long time, she managed to work out the problem, we needed to download the English version of Ukrainian railways in order to book a ticket.
 All tickets are electronic and must be purchased before boarding.
-However, even though the train was still sitting there (they hold it until all passengers are through passport control) we could not buy a ticket as the app thought it had left. 😂 There was nothing for it but to book the next train which was scheduled for 2 hours later but was already sitting in the next platform.
+However, even though the train was still sitting there (they hold it until all passengers are through passport control) we could not buy a ticket as the app thought it had left. 😂 There was nothing for it but to book the next train which was scheduled for 2 hours later though already sitting in the next platform.

 The tea was served in spectacular glass & metal mugs, including decorated metal spoons.
 I should do another post about all the toilets we have visited, an amazing range but on this train it wasn't like the little toilets back home but a proper room with the necessary facilities.